RMS Queen Mary: 2020 closure and reopening

 An architecture and marine engineering firm hired by the city found that $23 million was needed for urgent safety repairs to keep the ship viable over the next two years.
 The report by Elliott Bay Design Group reported that the vessel was vulnerable to flooding or possibly even capsizing.
 On 21 September 2021, the Long Beach City Council voted to explore turning the Queen Mary and surrounding property over to the Harbor Department.
 Transfer of the ship and the surrounding land from city control to the port would include Pier H. An urgent removal of the deteriorated lifeboats was completed as they were putting stress on the side shell of the ship which has created cracks in the support system.
 Of the 22 lifeboats then on the ship, 15 were original while the remaining 7 were from other ships.
 Although the city offered the lifeboats to various groups, none were able to meet the city's removal requirements.
 Consequently, the city saved 11 of the original lifeboats for restoration and scrapped the remaining 11 (4 originals and 7 non-originals).

 In June 2022, the city established a new agreement with Evolution Hospitality where company managed the ship for a portion of the revenues while the city controlled repair and restoration of the ship.
 By November, the city had spent $2.8 million for plumbing repairs, a new Wi-Fi connection, handrail restoration and energy-efficient lightbulbs.
 This also included beginning work on the ship's boilers and heat exchangers.
 The city approved $1 million to continue repairs to the ship's linoleum flooring and carpet, refrigerators, elevators, kitchen exhaust hoods, and guest room locks.

+Reopening and new investments

-After the ship opened for limited tours on 15 December 2022, a public opening was held on 1 April 2023.
+The Queen Mary reopened for limited tours on 15 December 2022, and formally reopened to the public on 1 April 2023.
 Later in the month, the city announced that the ship and Pier H would remain with the city with the port being a partner.
 The repairs, along with increased tourism, led the Queen Mary to earn over $3.5 million in operating profits from April – December 2023.
 In 2024, the Queen Mary was inducted into the Historic Hotels of America registry for its historical significance.

 In February 2025, the City of Long Beach approved an agreement with the Queen Mary Heritage Foundation, a nonprofit organization dedicated to the ship's preservation, allowing it to fundraise and carry out restoration projects aboard the vessel without requiring individual City Council approvals.
 Under this arrangement, the Foundation will focus on restoring artwork, furnishings, and historic fixtures, while structural repairs remain under the city's oversight.